 If you’re worried about your provider cancelling your holiday, or part of your holiday, it’s important to check the terms and conditions from your supplier to make sure you’re aware of what will happen if they cancel your trip.

-If you want to change your holiday dates because of Brexit implications, then in terms of your travel insurance, we are happy to transfer the period of cover as long as the departure date is within 18 months, but may be subject to additional charges/fees.
+If you want to change your holiday dates because of Brexit implications, we are happy to change your travel dates as long as the departure date is within at least 18 months of buying your policy.
+There may be an additional charge if there are any significant changes, such as changing your destination.

 Is my holiday to Europe protected for insolvency after Brexit?

 If you’ve booked a package holiday to Europe from a UK based business, then your consumer rights and protection will not have changed.

 If you’re unsure as to where your package holiday provider is based, it’s worth checking their terms and conditions to see the level of insolvency cover that they will offer after Brexit.

 If you’re worried about this happening you will only be eligible to claim against your travel insurance for insolvency if you’re covered for End Supplier Failure.
 On Staysure policies, this is included as standard in a Comprehensive policy.

 Will I be able to drive in Europe after Brexit?